COSMIC ANCESTRY | Quick Guide | What'sNEW - Later - Earlier - Index | Scrapbook

 "Brief review about history of astrobiology" by Bruno Leonardo do Nascimento-Dias and Jesús Martinez-Frias, International Journal of Astrobiology, online 19 Oct 2022.

 And Hand makes it instructive.
 When he sees a need, he uses helpful analogies to remind us of the relevant science.
 He explains how different missions and different scientists with different instruments and methods progressively enabled us to reach our current understanding of other worlds.
-For example, some bodies have magnetic fields that are intrinsic, some that are induced, some, none at all.
+For example, some moons have magnetic fields that are intrinsic, some that are induced, some, none at all.
 Each case holds important clues about the structure of that world.

 Hand can also be quite imaginative about the life that might be found in those oceans.
 Could an underwater civilization develop metallurgy, or advanced technology?
 I gladly welcome such free-thinking.
 He also considers at length whether life elsewhere could use entirely different chemistry from ours.
 I think we first need to better understand life-as-we-know-it.